 Maximum Class Participants:

 All class participants MUST sign up at least one week prior to the first session to give the instructor enough lead time to prepare for the class.
-If you sign up for a class and do not attend the first session, you will receive a full refund and will have to sign up for a future class, if you so desire.
-If you attend the first session and decide that the class is not what you want, you will receive a refund for the remaining sessions.
-If you attend the first two sessions and do not come to the remaining sessions, you will not receive any refunds.
+If you sign up for a class and do not attend the first session AND the instructor hasn’t purchased materials for the class, you will receive a full refund and will have to sign up for a future class, if you so desire.

 Class Signup Form